-Agric ultural Land Improvement Strategies • Assist communities in developing Local Agriculture Commissions to promote local farming • Promote and provide technical assistance to communities wishing to protect productive farmland through local ordinances or overlay districts. • Prioritize the conservation of agricultural soils of prime and statewide importance, especially those currently in open fields. • Support agricultural education programs such as those provided by County Conservation Districts, UNH Cooperative Extension, local 4-H clubs, and " Ag in the Classroom " school events. • Support the Valley Food and Farm Program developed and administered by Vital Communities, a local non-profit organization.
+Agricultural Land Improvement Strategies

+- Assist communities in developing Local Agriculture Commissions to promote local farming. - Promote and provide technical assistance to communities the wishing to protect productive farmland through local ordinances or overlay districts. - Provide assistance to municipalities in the prioritization of agricultural soils protection and work cooperatively with owners and conservation easement holders. - Enhance public education programs promoting good forest stewardship and best management practices for the sustainability of private nonindustrial forests. - Prioritize the conservation of large, connected blocks of unfragmented forests. - Support agricultural education programs such as UNH Cooperative Extension, local 4-H clubs, and "Ag in the Classroom" school events.